mjaything/graphic-wireframe/README.md

 make
 ```

-4. Run the executable with the map file<br/>
+4. Run the executable with a map file.
 Sample maps are located in the [maps](https://github.com/mjaything/graphic-wireframe/tree/master/maps) directory.
 ```
 ./fdf MAP_FILE
 ```